 Businesses wanting Google Drive’s enterprise-oriented features need to purchase a Google Workspace subscription.
 There are three options: Starter, Standard, and Plus.
 Larger organizations can also contact the Google sales team about custom enterprise plans.

 The Standard Plan costs twice as much as the Starter plan, at $12 per user a month.
-However, all users receive 2TB of storage space.
+However, all users receive 2TB.
 The Plus plan is suited to organizations creating and storing large amounts of data.
 It costs $18 per user a month, and provides each user with a massive 5TB of data.

 Drive Enterprise: Features